Flow Research

 worldwide ultrasonic flowmeter market.

-These studies will determine the size of the ultrasonic flowmeter market
+These studies determined the size of the ultrasonic flowmeter market

 in 2022 with input for 2023 and forecast its market size through 2027.